RubixML/ML/README.md

 ```

 ### Accuracy
-Accuracy is a quick classification and detection metric defined as the number of true positives over all samples in the testing set.
+Accuracy is a quick classification and anomaly detection metric defined as the number of true positives over all samples in the testing set.

-##### Classification | Detection
+##### Classification | Anomaly Detection

 ##### Example:
 ```php